Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Preliminaries and background on modular forms

 We define the \emph{factor of automorphy} $j(\gamma,z)$ by

 note that it satisfies the identity $j(\gamma_1\gamma_2,z) = j(\gamma_1,\gamma_2 z)j(\gamma_2, z)$, which implies that $f|_k(\gamma_1\gamma_2) = (f |_k \gamma_1)|_k \gamma_2$.

 Let $\Gamma$ be a discrete subgroup of $\SL_2(\R)$ such that the quotient $\Gamma \backslash \Hyp$ has finite volume.
 Recall that a holomorphic \emph{modular form} of weight $k$ for $\Gamma$ is a holomorphic function $f \colon \Hyp \to \C$ such that $f|_k\gamma = f$ for all $\gamma\in\Gamma$, and that furthermore satisfies a polynomial boundedness condition at each cusp (see \cite{CohenStromberg,Iwaniec,Serre} for details).
 The space of holomorphic modular forms of weight $k$ for $\Gamma$ will be denoted ${\mathcal M}_k(\Gamma)$.
 It contains the subspace ${\mathcal S}_k(\Gamma)$ of weight $k$ \emph{cusp forms} for $\Gamma$; these are the modular forms that vanish at all the cusps of $\Gamma \backslash \Hyp$.
 On the other hand, we may relax the definition to allow modular functions that are holomorphic on $\Hyp$ but merely meromorphic at the cusps (equivalently, they satisfy an exponential growth bound near the cusps).
-This defines the infinite-dimensional space ${\mathcal M}^!_k(\Gamma)$ of \emph{weakly holomorphic} modular forms.
+This defines the space ${\mathcal M}^!_k(\Gamma)$ of \emph{weakly holomorphic} modular forms, which is infinite-dimensional whenever $\Gamma$ has a cusp.

 When $\Gamma$ is a congruence subgroup of $\SL_2(\Z)$, i.e., one that contains

 for some $N$, the boundedness condition defining ${\mathcal M}_k(\Gamma)$ is simply that $|(f|_k\gamma)(z)|$ is bounded as $\Im(z) \rightarrow \infty$, for every $\gamma \in \SL_2(\Z)$.
 Similarly, ${\mathcal S}_k(\Gamma)$ is defined by the condition that $(f|_k\gamma)(z) \to 0$ as $\Im(z) \to \infty$, while ${\mathcal M}^!_k(\Gamma)$ is defined by the condition that $|(f|_k\gamma)(z)|$ is bounded above by a polynomial in $e^{\Im(z)}$.
 Since $\SL_2(\Z)$ is generated by